soobnoid/sleepmask-utility/README.md

 ## detection

 the code is largely "defanged" and does not hide the sleeping thread's callstack, or the "context pointing to VirtualProtect" IoC that patriot scans for (https://github.com/joe-desimone/patriot).
 Also the RWX PoC does not load a signed dll and instead just simulates a code cave with VirtualProtect.
+So neither of these will work very well copy-pasted "as is".